-Discover some of the best houseplants to grow in shady areas, below.
+We’ve picked 12 of the best house plants to grow in a shady spot, below.

 This climbing evergreen is native to the Caribbean and Central America, where it clambers up trees in order to reach the light.
 Its deep green, heart-shaped leaves are the perfect accent in a shady area indoors.
 Grow in a pot and allow it to tumble over the edges, or add a moss pole to provide a vertical support.